cygnus666/Circuit-Sword/Analog-Volume-Guide.md

 In order to ENABLE to analog volume pot, you must do:

+### New method to enable
+1. Follow instructions here: https://github.com/kiteretro/Circuit-Sword/wiki/Configuring-the-software-without-flashing-the-arduino and select the menu option to "toggle analog volume"

+### Old method to enable
 1. Connect up the pot to the ANALOG VOL connector as a voltage divider (signal in middle, GND at bottom and 3.3V at top)
 2. Turn everything off and remove SD card to prevent Pi booting
 3. Turn volume to the MIDDLE (or the top, basically NOT 'lowest' volume)